system76/tech-docs/src/models/bonw14/repairs.md

 ![Thermal paste application](./img/thermal-paste-2.jpg)

 12. Carefully replace the heatsink.
-13. Replace the spring-loaded heatsink screws, starting with #1, then #2, and so on until #7. _The three screws over the CPU are slightly thinner, while the four screws over the GPU are slightly thicker._
+13. Replace the spring-loaded heatsink screws, starting with #1, then #2, and so on until #7. _The three screws over the CPU are slightly thicker, while the four screws over the GPU are slightly thinner._
 14. Replace the eight fan screws.
 15. Plug the white fan connectors back into the motherboard.

 ## Replacing the CPU:

-The Serval WS uses an AM4 socket for the CPU.
+The Bonobo WS uses an LGA 1200 socket for the CPU.
 If you are upgrading or replacing your CPU, follow the steps below.

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 20 minutes